Person Following by Autonomous Robots: A Categorical Overview: Categorization of Autonomous Person-Following Behaviors

 \subsection{Ground Scenario}

-Domestic assistant robots~\citep{piaggio}, shopping-cart robots~\citep{nishimura2007development}, and museum tour-guide robots~\citep{burgard1999experiences} are the most common examples of person-following UGVs (Unmanned Ground Vehicles). { Their usage in several other industrial applications~\citep{budgee}, and in health care is also increasing in recent times~\citep{tasaki2015prototype,ilias2014nurse, iribe2011study}. }
+Domestic assistant robots~\citep{piaggio} and shopping-cart robots~\citep{nishimura2007development} are the most common examples of person-following UGVs (Unmanned Ground Vehicles).
+Their usage in several other industrial applications~\citep{budgee}, and in health care is also increasing in recent times~\citep{tasaki2015prototype,ilias2014nurse,iribe2011study}.
 Figure~\ref{fig:ground} illustrates typical person-following scenarios for ground robots.
 The UGV uses its camera and other sensors to detect the person in its field-of-view.
 Once the position and distance of the person are approximated, path planning is performed, and the corresponding control signals are generated in order to follow the person.
 Details on these operations and the related state-of-the-art methodologies will be discussed later in this paper.
 The following discussion expounds various design issues and related operational constraints based on the choice of sensors, mode of interaction, granularity, and degree of autonomy.